4. Quality education

-- Our revenues grew 11% in 2016, while we recruited more than 1,600 graduates and school leavers, and more than 2,200 experienced hires.
+- Our revenues grew 5% in 2017 to £3.6 billion, while we recruited more than 1,500 graduates and school leavers, and more than 1,300 experienced hires.
 The net financial value to society of our combined economic, tax, social and environmental impacts grew by 2% to £4.62 billion - which is 28% more than our revenues.
 (Target 8.1)

 - Our growth strategy is founded on greater deployment of technology and helping our clients to do the same, to catalyse higher levels of economic productivity.
 And we’ve introduced a Technology Degree Apprenticeship to our Flying Start degree series for students.
 (Target 8.2)

 - We’ve also supported social enterprise for several years through our community engagement programmes.
 Our UK-wide Social Entrepreneurs’ Club offers our skills and resources to 250 social enterprises.
 In 2016, we also joined the Buy Social Corporate Challenge as a founding member, committing ourselves to increasing the amount that we buy from small businesses that address social and environmental issues.
 (Target 8.3)

-- We’ve set challenging public targets which aim to decouple our environmental impact from our economic growth, and publish our progress in both operational and monetary terms each year.
+- We set challenging, long term, public targets to decouple our environmental impact from our economic growth, and have published our achievements in both operational and financial terms each year.
 (Target 8.4)

 - We run an extensive diversity and inclusion programme, with transparent reporting against public targets.
 And we publish the Young Workers Index, focusing in 2017 on the implications of an increasingly automated workplace for young workers.
 (Target 8.5, 8.6)